TheTechTrailer/BootableUSB/README.md

 4.1. **Boot from the USB Drive**

 4.2  Insert the USB drive into the computer you wish to repair or install Windows on.
-Boot from the USB drive and follow the on-screen guide provided by Ventoy and the TechTrailer ISO.
+Boot from the USB drive and follow the on-screen guide provided by Ventoy and first select the TechTrailer ISO.
+Once that has completed it's steps, one of which will copy the hardware report to the USB drive and then erase all 'fixed' drives (HHD/SSD)

+4.3 Now reboot, and select the automated Windows Install.

 ## Additional Resources